 Like the conventional IHC, mf-IHC has many critical variables that need to be optimized for every experiment, for optimal staining and results.
 These include the pH of the antigen retrieval solution, the antibody dilution, the assignment of a fluorophore to each marker, and the concentration of the fluorophore.
 The commonly used antigen retrieval solutions are of pH 6 and 9.
 It is worthwhile to test which pH gives the optimal staining pattern and intensity with less background.

 There are no specific guidelines to decide on the sequence of antibody application in the multiplex experiment as it depends not just on the affinity of the antibody, but also on the strength of the opal fluorophores.
 In general, antibodies with a weak affinity often require higher concentrations based on the monoplex staining and are applied first in the multiplex sequence.
 Strong affinity antibodies that are likely to be resistant to stripping are applied last, to avoid nonspecific staining.
-Secondary antibodies can be optimized through the titration of concentration and the duration of incubation time.
 With regard to the choice of a specific fluorophore, it is preferable to avoid using fluorophores with similar spectral wavelengths for antigens which colocalize in the same cellular compartments.
 Antigens with low expression levels are assigned with the brightest fluorophores and vice versa.
 If, in the study sample, the signal intensity is weak, adjusting the opal TSA dilution can be done to achieve the desired signal18.
 In some cases, trying different antigen retrieval methods or increasing the primary antibody concentration may work.
 The initial dilution of the primary antibody can be the same as that established in a conventional IHC experiment.
 However, if the IF signal is not clear, the testing of other antibody dilutions will be required, as the conditions optimized for IHC do not always translate to IF.
 Signal intensity is affected by the order or sequence of immunostaining.
 Some epitopes are overexposed after two or three rounds of MWT, while some may degrade due to excess MWT.
 Certain fluorophores can also be affected by MWT and need to be tested for attenuation.

 This protocol focuses on the colocalization and measurement of the intensity of markers within subsets of cells in a malignant B-cell lymphoma.
 The key challenges in the development of the current protocol involve the generation of an optimized multiplex panel for antigens that colocalize in the same cellular compartments.
 There needs to be an accurate unmixing of fluorophores for precise quantification.
 Once the multiplex panel is in place, imaging of the stained slides is relatively straightforward.
 The next hurdle involves the analysis of the imaged data.
 Unlike in immune infiltration studies, where the quantitation of specific immune cell types within an epithelial tumor is straightforward, colocalization studies in lymphoma rely heavily on the definition of positivity by a trained pathologist for each marker of interest.
 Deriving at an appropriate diagnostic cut-off which can be applied to routine clinical practice remains a work in progress.
 Further refinements in methods of data normalization and automated cut-off triangulation will be required before this technique can be integrated into routine diagnostics.